2023 information

 Know your ride down

-Riders must have their own ride down from the summit, biking down is prohibited.
-Our drivers page has resources such as ride-sharing, and rules regarding use of the Auto Road.
+Riders MUST arrange for a ride down from the summit.
+Biking down the Auto Road is prohibited.
+The driver's page has resources such as ride-sharing, and rules regarding use of the Auto Road.

 Fundraising

-Fundraising is not required but every dollar donated goes a long way to support Tin Mountain.
+While fundraising is not required, every dollar donated goes a long way to support Tin Mountain and its environmental education and conservation programs.

 Climb to